datacarpentry/semester-biology/materials/paths-R.md

     * Does that ever cause any issues?
         * Working on a different computer?
         * Working with someone else's files?
+* In general, using `setwd` means that your code will only work on a single computer
-* Have working directory automatically set to a common place and use relative paths
+* That's bad, so we want to have the working directory automatically and use relative paths

 ### Projects

+* The simplest way to do this is using RStudio Projects

+* (RStudio Cloud) In fact we've already been using them
+* (RStudio Cloud) Every time you click on an assignment or click `New Project` this creates a new project

-* Think of each project as a self-contained unit in a single folder/directory
+* Each project is a self-contained unit of work in a single folder/directory
 * Treat all locations as relative to that single directory
-* To do this in RStudio we use projects
+* To do this in regular RStudio we use projects
 * `File` -> `New Project` -> `New Directory` -> `New Project` -> datacarp
 * Or use `Existing Directory` to choose an existing directory
 * Creates .Rproj file